Fleet, Hampshire

 Fleet is a town and civil parish in the Hart District of Hampshire, England, centred 38 mi south-west of London and 13 mi east of Basingstoke, near the towns of Farnborough, Aldershot and Farnham.
 The town is sometimes referred to as Fleet and Crookham, as the urban development is continuous and inseparable between Fleet, Church Crookham and Crookham Village, while the civil parish of Fleet Town Council manages Fleet town centre and its surrounding areas.

 It is the largest town of the Hart District and features several major technology business areas, fast rail links to London, and a nearby connection to the M3 motorway.
 The nearby motorway service station, Fleet services, is named after the town.
 Fleet railway station is the only railway station in the town, providing direct commuter services to major cities such as London, Winchester, Southampton and Portsmouth.
 The Basingstoke Canal runs through the town; once a major transport route for goods, it has become a leisure route and an important habitat for waterfowl.

-The Fleet town has a total population of 44,822 in 2021, during the pandemic, and includes the contiguous parishes of Church Crookham, Crookham Village, Dogmersfield, Elvetham Heath, as well as Ewshot.
+As of 2021 town of Fleet had a total population of 44,822 and includes the contiguous parishes of Church Crookham, Crookham Village, Dogmersfield, Elvetham Heath, as well as Ewshot.
 The town has a prominent golf club, an athletics club and two major football clubs.

 Major annual events in the town include Fleet Half Marathon, Fleet Carnival, Music on The Views, Lions Firework Fiesta, Remembrance Sunday and Fleet Christmas Festival.

 Local landmarks include Fleet Pond, the largest freshwater lake in Hampshire, and a High Street featuring many Victorian and Edwardian buildings.
 Major civic services are located in Fleet town centre, including Fleet Library and The Harlington, a community arts and civic centre.
 A weekly Saturday market is held in Gurkha Square, in front of the library.

 The eastern end of Fleet is occupied by the Aldershot and Minley training areas, which are covered by forest and heathland and managed by the Ministry of Defence.
 This stretch of natural habitat separates Fleet from the built-up areas of Aldershot and Farnborough.
 Much of the land remains publicly accessible.